 Ingredients: 1 tin of Pineapple rings Muscovado sugar 80g Butter 180g Plain flour 160g Muscovado sugar Tsp Baking powder 2 eggs Pineapple juice (from the tin) Method: Melt the butter in a pan and pour into a cake tin.
 Spread the butter around the tin, as evenly as possible, making sure to coat the sides….

 This is a popular drink in America, but probably originated in Jamaica.
 It tastes like a fiery home made lemonade.
 Its a great thirst quencher in the Summer, but works well as a mixer for whiskey or vodka on a colder Winters night.

-Serves 4 Ingredients: For the battered mushrooms; 4 shiitake mushrooms (sliced) 1/3 cup corn flour 2/3 cup plain flour 1 tsp garlic powder 1 tsp onion powder 1 tsp baking powder pinch of salt and pepper Carbonated water Groundnut oil For the sweet & sour; 1 small 227g can of pineapple chunks (drained, but keep…
+Serves 4 Ingredients: For the battered mushrooms; 50g shiitake mushrooms (sliced) 25g corn flour 75g plain flour 1 tsp garlic powder 1 tsp onion powder 1 tsp baking powder pinch of salt and pepper Carbonated water Groundnut oil For the sweet & sour; 1 small can of pineapple chunks (drained, but keep the juice) 2…

 Great served with watercress or peppery rocket, and a wedge of lemon on the side.